 While this style of gameplay is more effective when playing with human friends, the AI teamates are usually competent, and they reliably offer up items.
 The “Team” elements work well.
 However, I don’t feel like they are the racing-game paradigm change that many reviews hyped them up to be.

 I went into TSR believing, from what I had read in previews and media coverage, that the “Team” elements were unique and innovative.
-But when I read about the Crash Bandicoot racing games in preparation for my review of CTR:Nitro Fueled, I found this description of a mode in Crash Nitro Kart:
+But when I read up on the Crash Bandicoot racing games that I had never played, in preparation for my review of CTR:Nitro Fueled, I found this description of a mode in Crash Nitro Kart:

 Well, that sounds familiar!
 The innovative mechanic that was supposed to separate TSR from other racing games was already available 16 years ago.
 This makes it harder for me to understand why many reviews gave TSR such strong praise.